wind-press/windpress/README.md

 > [!NOTE]
 >
-> You are looking at the WordPress plugin for integrating `Tailwind CSS v4`.
+> You are looking at the WordPress plugin for integrating Tailwind CSS `v3` and `v4`.
->
-> The support for `Tailwind CSS v3` is now available at https://siul.yabe.land.

 ## Intro